cbueker-it/linux-mint-secure-deployment/README.md

 UEFI Boot Configuration

-I booted the installation media in UEFI mode before installing Linux Mint.
-Using UEFI provides support for modern hardware, GPT partitioning, and current operating system deployment standards.
+I booted the USB installer in UEFI mode before beginning the installation.
+Using UEFI supports modern hardware and GPT partitioning.

+- UEFI confirms the installer booted in UEFI mode.
+- Verbose displays the detailed boot process during startup.
+- Partition 1 confirms the installer was loaded from the bootable USB drive.

 <img src="images/uefi-boot-menu.jpg" alt="UEFI Boot Menu" width="700"/>